dthomsen116/dthomsen116/README.md

 # 💫 About Me:
-🔭 I’m currently working on a few personal projects as well as reworking my old tech journals. <br><br>
+🔭 My name is David Thomsen and I am a rising senior at Champlain College.
+My most recent project has been reworking my github to be more put together, so aplogies if there are some slight bumps while I am working on it.

+<br><br>
 ## Personal projects I am looking forward to include:
-<br>- A server specifically to be used for Virtual Machines for Class/Personal use
+- A server specifically to be used for Virtual Machines for Class/Personal use
-<br>- A Discord Bot that can be multi-use for different servers. (mainly working on the music-bot commands, but got one working using OpenAI API key)
+- A Discord Bot that can be multi-use for different servers. (mainly working on the music-bot commands, but got one working using OpenAI API key)
-<br>- More AI work as it is something that greatly interests me.
+- More AI research as it is something that greatly interests me.
+- Who knows what else...?

+## Collaboration👯:
-<br> <br>👯 I’m looking to collaborate on anything that would build on previous knowledge and expands into new territory. <br>🤝 I’m looking for help with researching possibilities for my thesis/capstone project. <br><br>🌱 The classes I have taken include:<br><br>
+I’m looking to collaborate on anything that would build on previous knowledge and expands into new territory.

+## Help🤝:
+I’m looking for help with researching possibilities for my thesis/capstone project.

+## Courseload🌱:

 ### First Year:

-SYS-140
-NET-150
-SEC-250

 <br>- [[NET-150](https://github.com/dthomsen116/NET150/wiki)] - Network Fundamentals
 <br>- SYS-140 - Systems Fundamentals
 <br>- [[SEC-250](https://github.com/dthomsen116/SEC-250/tree/main)] - Computer and Network Security

+### Second Year

+CSI-160
+NET-215
+SYS-255
+SYS-265
+SEC-260

+### Third Year

+### Fourth Year

 <br>- [[CSI-160](https://github.com/dthomsen116/CSI-160/tree/main)] Introduction to Python
 <br>- [[CSI-260](https://github.com/dthomsen116/CSI-260/tree/main)] Advanced Python
 <br>- NET-215 - Network Protocols